-RTC is deeply committed to providing all members with safe and secure environment.
-We have security staff that are the first point of contact in any possibly threatening situation.
-They can be contacted at 17685801.
-However, the security of personal belongings is a responsibility of the students themselves.
-RTC will not take responsibility for lost, stolen or damaged personal belongings.
+RTC is deeply committed to providing all members with a safe and secure environment.
+We have security staff that is the first point of contact in any possibly threatening situation.
+They can be contacted at 17954072.
+However, the security of personal belongings is the responsibility of the students themselves.
+RTC will not take responsibility for lost, stolen, or damaged personal belongings.

 29. Where do I seek help if my child is experiencing personal issues and needs counseling?

-Dr. Janet Schofield (PhD in Social Psychology) also offers students individualized confidential counseling services regarding personal issues.
-She can be contacted at 02-351801 (ext: 123) during office hours.
+Ms. Tenzing Choden, College Counsellor offers students with individualized confidential counseling services regarding personal issues.
+She can be contacted at 77775557 during office hours.

 30. Is basic medical help provided on campus?

 Yes, emergency and first aid medical help are provided on campus.
 The health assistant is available at regularly scheduled times and on an emergency basis.
-You can contact health assistant at 77290744 during emergencies.
+You can contact the health assistant at 17581088 during emergencies.